department-of-veterans-affairs/vets-website/_employment/employers.md

 There are incentives such as the Work Opportunity Tax Credit (WOTC) that ranges from $1,200 to $9,600, the [Vocational Rehabilitation and Employment program](/_dummy-placeholder.html), and [On-the-Job Training programs](/_dummy-placeholder.html).
 The [Compensated Work Therapy program](/_dummy-placeholder.html) may also suit your company’s needs.

+There are incentives such as the Work Opportunity Tax Credit (WOTC) that ranges from $1,200 to $9,600, the [Vocational Rehabilitation and Employment program](/_dummy-placeholder.html), and [On-the-Job Training programs](/_dummy-placeholder.html).
+The [Compensated Work Therapy program](/_dummy-placeholder.html) may also suit your company’s needs.
+Some cities have a Veterans Economic Community Initiative (VECI) liaison who can help you connect with Veterans and understand their needs.

 </div>
 </div>